localhost

 The order of Elysia's life-cycle code is very important.

-Because event will only apply to routes after it is registered.
+Because events will only apply to routes after they are registered.

 If you put the onError before plugin, plugin will not inherit the onError event.